xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Shawn Hester with Tips on Flighting Shots for Scoring Success
+* if you have skids on your glove that means your club is rotating during the swing

 # Sean Foley on Golf and Doing the Appropriate Things to Improve Your Game
 * you fall to the level of your training not your expectations
 * go and work on shot nr.
 3